rehive/docs/source/includes/_jwt_authentication.md

   }
 ```

-Refresh JWT.
+Refresh a JWT.
 This endpoint will return a user's details in addition to a new JWT if the JWT provided is successfully verified.

 ### Endpoint